Five Ways Principals Drive Student Outcomes

 Principals collaborating at PIVOT’s Leader Summer Institute

 One of the most frequent questions we get here at PIVOT is, “Why principals?”
 What does a school get by developing its leadership that it can’t get from investing in other areas?
-While interventions at every level have their place in schools, we’ve chosen to work with principals because of our own experience.
-When principals have the knowledge, skills, dispositions, and support to drive change, they impact a range of levers that drive student success.
+The answer comes from both research and our lived experience.
+Principals hold more levers for change than anyone else in a school building.
+When they have the knowledge, skills, mindsets, and support to lead well, they can shape everything from instruction to culture in ways that directly boost student success.

 2. Principals impact family engagement.

-Principals are often the face of a school, and their attitudes toward family engagement set the tone for what parents and other caregivers expect.
+Principals are often the face of a school, and whether or not they choose to center families’ experiences sets the tone for what parents and caregivers expect.
 A 2021 study showed that when principals are perceived as strong leaders, families at their schools are more engaged.
 When families are welcomed as partners, teachers are encouraged and given time to connect with families, and the overall culture of a school is positive, family engagement improves.
-In a report from the University of Delaware’s Partnership for Public Education, “a few pivots on the part of principals may transform the ways that parents and families participate in and engage with their students’ schooling.
+In a report from the University of Delaware’s Partnership for Public Education, “a few pivots on the part of principals may transform the ways that parents and families participate in and engage with their students’ schooling.”

 3. Principals impact the quality of instruction.

 It’s a misconception that principals don’t have much influence on teaching and learning at the classroom level.
-The most effective principals are instructional leaders of their schools.
-They offer specific instructional support by coaching teachers, helping them identify areas to grow, and working with them to use data to guide curricular decisions and interventions, according to a report from the Wallace Foundation.
+The most effective principals have a clear vision for instruction and support their teams to ensure that vision comes to life.
+Effective principals are at the center of the systems that enable instruction including scheduling, coaching, PLCs, HQIM, data systems, and adult culture.
+They coach their leadership teams, and teachers, helping them identify areas to grow, and working with them to use data to guide curricular decisions and interventions, according to a report from the Wallace Foundation.

 4. Principals impact student attendance.